A signed graph product and its Application: Abstract

 \section{Abstract}

-A signed graph product is defined for a new product, and initially the unsigned graph product's Laplacian spectrum and signless Laplacian spectrum are found.
-Next, for the signed graph product, the adjacency spectrum, Laplacian spectrum, and signless Laplacian spectrum are found.
-In the end, we determined the prerequisite for the signed graph product to be integral and we also have generated a sequence of co-spectral signed graphs and a sequence of non-co-spectral equienergetic signed graphs.
+A signed graph product is defined for a new product and successfully derived its adjacency spectrum, Laplacian spectrum, and signless Laplacian spectrum.
+Furthermore, we have generated a sequence of co-spectral signed graphs with the same spectrum and a sequence of non-co-spectral equienergetic signed graphs with the same energy but different spectra.
+These results represent a significant contribution to the field of graph theory and have implications for a broad range of applications.